SMousami/2023Spr_projects/README.md

 These mosquitoes are spread through out the room and their initial position is also randomly determined.
 All the mosquitoes are randomly moved a distance (or not) such that they are not in the same position throughout the simulation run.
 The mosquitoes inhale the vapours that the vaporizer emits, and their position in the room determines how much vapours they have inhaled at any point of time.
 The mosquitoes have a threshold of inhalation of the vapours, after which they die due to having too much vapours in their system.

 #### Setting
 The setting is that of an indoor room.
 The room is divided into sections along it's length.
 The vaporizer can be present in any of these sections and emits a steady flow of vapours into the air.
 The vapours diffuse through the air throughout the rooms.
-For the sake of simplicity, the room's sections have the same concentration in every point of the section.
+For the sake of simplicity, within each section the concentration is assumed to be uniform.
 The vapours also loose their effectiveness after 30 mins of being in the air.

 Variables